RE: OUR CONTINUED SUPPORT DURING THE MANDATORY LOCKDOWN PERIOD

 3. Student Administration

 Our administration department will be available and capable of processing your assignments for marking as they come in over the period.
 We will unfortunately not be able to fetch and process any assignment sent through the post due to restricted movement.
-We encourage student to submit via our digital channels:
+We encourage students to submit via our digital channels:

 4. New Student Enrolments